 The average IT project runs 200 percent late, 200 percent over budget and only contain two-thirds of their original functionality.
 Find out why, and how you can stop it from happening to your IT project.

 Here’s a scary statistic.
-According to four prominent research firms, only around 20% of all IT projects are finished in a timely manner.
+Very few IT projects are finished in a timely manner.
 By “timely” the researchers mean without loss of quality or being over budget.
 They go on to say the average project runs approximately 200 percent late, roughly 200 percent over budget, and contains only two-thirds of the original functionality.
 Failure is the norm in the IT industry.
 But why?
 And more importantly, how do we fix it?

 There must be a way to dissect the problem, and create a solution to the diagnosis of “doomed failure.”
 Trust me, there is!